-If you have a contract dispute or if you think that the job was done in a shoddy or unworkmanlike manner, explore the following options:
+If you have a contract dispute or if you think that the job was performed in a shoddy or unworkmanlike manner, explore the following options:

-- the work was done on a 1-4 family, owner-occupied, primary residence in Massachusetts.
+- the work was done on a 1-4 family, owner-occupied, primary residence in Massachusetts; and

-If you obtained your own building permit, you may be eligible for arbitration (if other qualifications are satisfied), but you may not be eligible for payment from Guaranty Fund.
+If you obtained your own building permit, you may be eligible for arbitration (if other qualifications are satisfied), but you may not be eligible for a claim to the Guaranty Fund.
 If the contractor failed to include the permit notice in the contract and you meet other qualifications, you may have access to the Guaranty Fund.